-Using the incentive spirometer provided to you in the hosptal helps you breathe more deeply after surgery, keeping your lungs clear and helping to prevent pneumonia.
+Using an incentive spirometer helps you breath more deeply after surgery, keeping your lungs clear and helping to prevent pneumonia.

 Diet

 Drinking plenty of fluids and eating a healthy diet will give you more energy and help you heal faster.